-If you’re looking for a vegetarian or vegan Christmas main course then look no further.
-This parsnip, chestnut and sage wreath is the perfect centrepiece for your roast dinner – at Christmas or indeed any other time of year.
-It’s like a classic nut roast but better – and using a ring shaped tin makes it look really Christmassy.
+This parsnip, chestnut and sage vegan Christmas nut roast is the perfect centrepiece for your vegetarian or vegan Christmas dinner.
+It’s like a classic nut roast but better – and using a ring shaped tin makes it look really festive.

 This is the first time I’ve used them and I couldn’t believe the results.
 I have been put off buying them because they are really expensive in the supermarket but I saw a big bag for £1.99 in my local health food shop so I picked it up and started to experiment.